 If the adoption occurs in tribal court when allowed under tribal law, and whether under tribal statutory or customary law, the timing and process of finalization of the adoption will depend on tribal law.

 18.5 – Can you have an adoption without termination of parental rights?

-18.6 – Can an adoption of an Indian child be challenged and, if so, for how long after the final adoption decree is entered?
+18.6 – Can the adoption of an Indian child be challenged and, if so, for how long after the final adoption decree is entered?

 Yes.
-There are two principal ways in which an adoption may be challenged under the ICWA.
-The first is when the adoption was obtained through fraud or duress.
+There are two principal ways in which the ICWA challenges an adoption.
+The first principle way occurs when someone obtains the adoption through fraud or duress.
 In these circumstances, the adoption is subject to challenge for two years after the final decree of adoption has been entered.
 25 U.S.C.
 1913(d).
-After two years, the adoption may not be invalidated unless permitted by state law.
+Unless permitted by state law, the adoption cannot be invalidated after two years.

 18.7 – May a parent petition for the return of an adopted Indian child if the adoption is vacated?

 Following a vacated final adoption decree, 1916(a) permits either the parent or Indian custodian to petition the court for custody of the child, notwithstanding the prior voluntary consent to adoption, and the court shall grant such petition unless there is a showing, in a proceeding subject to the provision of section 1912 of [the ICWA], that such return of custody is not in the best interests of the child.
 A.B.M. v.
 M.H., 651 P.2d 1170, 117475 (Alaska 1982).
 See also, FAQ 16.10, Placement.

 18.8 – What legal status do step-parents have under the ICWA?